 In the 50 years since it began, Earth Day’s importance has become more and more apparent with the changes we have witnessed in our climate.

 It was around the 1970s that scientists first started consistently recording the effects that industry was having on the natural world.

 Looking back, plastics became a prominent item in households after World War 2, with widespread use by 1945.
 More recent examples include reports in the 1990s revealing that oil giant ExxonMobil knew of climate change in 1981, yet continued with its operations unchanged.
 A few years later in 1985, the hole in the Ozone layer was recorded for the first time, and not long after in 1988, for the first time America ate more food than it grew.

-In 2020, Earth Day—with an apt theme of “climate action”—is more important than ever, and allows us to acknowledge this momentous milestone at a crucial period of time where, as a species, we are facing unprecedented challenges, but can do more than ever as global conscious consumers.
+In 2021, Earth Day—with an apt theme of “Restore Our Earth”—is more important than ever, and allows us to acknowledge this momentous milestone at a crucial period of time where, as a species, we are facing unprecedented challenges, but can do more than ever as global conscious consumers.

 What you can do from afar

-Earth Day is just around the corner, and with a huge portion of the global population social distancing or in lockdown, here are a few things you can still do to be a part of Earth Day 2020, and celebrate the 50 years since its conception.
+Earth Day is just around the corner, and with a lot of the global population still maintaining social distancing, here are a few things you can still do to be a part of Earth Day 2021.

 Eat plant-based for a day